Chromis Perfluorinated GI-POF: Combining High Performance with Ease-of-Use

-The next generation in POF technology began with the application of an amorphous perfluorinated polymer – polyperfluoro-butenylvinylether – to GI-POF.
-Because this polymer has very low attenuation (around 10 dB/km) in the near infrared, it is immediately compatible with gigabit transmission sources, and can be used over distances of hundreds of meters.
-Also, because this perfluorinated fiber can be made with a graded refractive index, it can support bandwidths more than 100 times larger than conventional step-index PMMA POF.
-Most Chromis products are based on this next-generation POF technology.
+The next generation in POF technology began with the application of an amorphous perfluorinated polymer, polyperfluoro-butenylvinylether, to GI-POF.
+Because this polymer has very low attenuation (around 10 dB/km) in the near infrared, it is immediately compatible with standard gigabit transmission sources and can be used over distances of hundreds of meters.
+Additionally, because this perfluorinated fiber can be made with a graded refractive index, it can support bandwidths more than 100 times larger than conventional step-index PMMA POF.
+Chromis products are based on this next-generation POF technology.

 The Chromis Fiberoptics Advantage

 Our patented extrusion process creates a high-performance graded-index polymer optical fiber (GI-POF), by converting bulk materials into concentric layers of melt streams.
 Graded index structures form as the melt streams flow down.
 By controlling the temperature, residence times and relative flow rates of the core and clad materials, we can produce a very wide variety of refractive index structures and fiber dimensions.
 Our process is also compatible with various polymer materials for high temperature or flame-retardant applications.
 Our efficient, flexible and economical extrusion process enables us to make a wide variety of standard and specialty fibers.